 Surgery is a permanent solution.
 The disadvantages are that it has a longer recovery time and often requires physical therapy to regain full function of your hand.
 And if your doctor removes tissue during the surgery, you will need a skin graft to cover the area.
 But this is rare.

 Some things you can do at home to ease your pain and other symptoms include:

 - stretching your fingers away from your palm

 - relaxing the contracture using massage and heat

-Dupuytren’s contracture is not life threatening, and you can work with your doctor to determine which treatment options will work best for you and how to manage your contracture.
+Dupuytren’s contracture isn’t life-threatening.
+You can work with your doctor to determine which treatment options will work best.
+Learning how to incorporate treatment can help you manage your contracture.